IsmaelRK/Voice-Navigation-Prototype/README_ENG.md

 Starting from the project root `alura-ai-project/`:

-###Install Required Libraries: `pip install -r required.txt`.
+### Install Required Libraries: `pip install -r required.txt`.
 * It's recommended to use a Python virtual environment: `python -m venv venv` (remember to activate it).

 ### Create Your .env File

-* In the project root, create a file named `.env` with the key API_KEY.
+* In the project root, create a file named `.env` with the key `API_KEY`.
 Insert your API key and keep this file secure.

 ### Run the API
-* Open a terminal in the project root and execute uvicorn audio_receiver:app --reload.
+* Open a terminal in the project root and execute `uvicorn audio_receiver:app --reload`.
 The application should start on port 8000.
-* The integrated audio recorder should be accessible at http://localhost:8000/.
+* The integrated audio recorder should be accessible at `http://localhost:8000/`.
 Ensure microphone usage is allowed.
-* The API expects an .mp3 audio file at the route http://localhost:8000/upload once the recording ends.
+* The API expects an .mp3 audio file at the route `http://localhost:8000/upload` once the recording ends.

 <br>